Bradenham Beech Woods, Bunkers and Ballrooms

 Take the left fork, following a path uphill.
 This soon levels out, becoming a track that meanders through Park Wood.
-Pass a footpath sign on a post and, after 400 metres, look out for a shallow circular depression in the ground, just over a metre deep, immediately to the right of the track.
+Pass a footpath sign on a post and, after 400 metres, look out for a shallow circular depression in the ground just over a metre deep, immediately to the right of the track.
 This is the remains of one of the many sawpits, associated with ‘bodgers’ and the High Wycombe Chair industry.
 These were a common sight in the 19th century.
 After the sawpit, continue to a fork in the track just next to a small depression on the right, and marked by a white marker ahead of you on a post set back from the right fork.

 Second World War pill boxes